WiiLink24/web/src/content/guide/board.md

 7. Go back to the 1st page of the "Internet" page, then select "User Agreements", then select "Yes".

 8. Allow the EULA to load, the developers recommended that you read the EULA, as it gives information about the service.
+If you do not see the WiiLink logo on the EULA, the DNS will not work on your network.
+If you want to enable it, you can use the <a href="https://github.com/RiiConnect24/DNS-Server">DNS Server application</a> to enable it.

 9. Once you read the EULA, Click on "I Accept".